jbostoen/iTop-custom-extensions/wip/extensions/jb-reportgen/readme.md

 Feature: report generator.
 Quickly add reports to different classes (detail view and list view).

 Work in progress.
-Might need some additional PHP libraries (using composer).
+Needs some tweaking to make it work in other environments!

 # Requirements
+This extension uses some PHP packages.
 * iTop-dir/web/libext/vendor/autoload.php should be present.
 Use 'libext' from this repository and run composer update to install all required packages.

-Required
+Required PHP libraries (autoload in 'libext' folder)
-- Twig 2.x (iTop still uses Twig 1?)
+* Twig 2.x (iTop still uses Twig 1?)

-Recommended
+Recommended (autoload in 'libext' folder)
-* optional chillerlan\QRCode (using Composer)
+* chillerlan\QRCode (support for generating QR-codes)
+* mikeheartl\phpwkhtmltopdf (support for generating PDF -> needs wkhtmltopdf and some configuration)

 # How-to